RakhithJK/roundcube-roundcubemail-wiki/Howto-Report-Issues.md

 ### Most current version

-Please understand that Roundcube is a very young project.
-So because development never stops and in order to ease the burden on us, we hereby ask you to test your issues always against the latest available version from [git](/roundcube/roundcubemail) or click this link directly [Latest version from master](https://github.com/roundcube/roundcubemail/archive/master.zip)
+Because development never stops and in order to ease the burden on us, we hereby ask you to test your issues always against the latest available version from [git](/roundcube/roundcubemail) or click this link directly [Latest version from master](https://github.com/roundcube/roundcubemail/archive/master.zip)

 ### Check list